KaisenAmin/c_std/random/README.md

 This Random library simplifies the generation of random numbers in C projects, providing an easy-to-use interface for generating random integers within specified ranges.
 The provided examples illustrate how to use the library for common random number generation tasks.

+## License

+This project is open-source and available under [ISC License].